WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 ### Raises

-A warning is raised if `col` contains NaN values.

 An exception is raised if `col` is not a column of `Signal`.

 An exception is raised if `sampling_rate` is less than or equal to 0.